How to Take Screenshots on an Android Device

 You may need to try a few times for correct timing while pressing the two buttons, continue trying till you hear the screenshot sound and see the above notices on the screen.

 The created screenshots will be saved into a separate folder named as Screenshots in your Image Gallery (this may differ depending on your device).

 TIP: You can also check the post about where are screenshots stored on Android to learn where the screenshots are saved on your Android device.

 I tried to explain how to take screenshots on Android devices in this tutorial.
 If neither method works for your device, you can try asking the customer support of your device manufacturer to get help.
 I hope that you enjoyed this tutorial and I will appreciate if you share it.

 More Android Tips

-How to Check the Android Version of Your Mobile Phone Where are Screenshots Stored on Android Phones Where are Photos Stored on Your Android Phone How to Take a Photo with Your Android Phone How to Change the Language of Your Android Phone How to Record a Video with Your Android Phone 3 Great Free Photo Editor Apps For Android How to Uninstall Apps on Android How to Remove a Google Play Store Account From Android How to Add a Google Play Store Account to AndroidAndroid Tips
+How to Check the Android Version of Your Mobile Phone Where are Screenshots Stored on Android Phones Where are Photos Stored on Your Android Phone How to Take a Photo with Your Android Phone How to Change the Language of Your Android Phone How to Record a Video with Your Android Phone 3 Great Free Photo Editor Apps For Android How to Log Off From Google Play Store on Android How to Uninstall Apps on Android How to Remove a Google Play Store Account From AndroidAndroid Tips